One Piece at a Time – A Co-Creational Speculation on Mass Timber in North America

 Students.

 When Jonny Cash sang “One Piece at a Time”, he sang about a factory worker who builds a car from individual parts that he steals from a production line.
-Over several years, he has assembled the kind of car that he would otherwise never have been able to afford on the wages of his job.
-Like the song, the car is a montage that might help us understand adaptability, resourcefulness and speculative design.
+Over several years, he has assembled the kind of car he would otherwise never have been able to afford on his wages.
+Like the song, the car is a montage of individual pieces that champion adaptability, resourcefulness and speculative design.

-One Piece at a Time – A Co-Creational Speculation on Mass Timber in North America is an architectural assemblage of pieces of mass timber drawn from factories, laboratories, and universities across North America.
-Composed as an “Exquisite Corpse”, each piece will be gathered during a sabbatical (FDL) study of North America’s “wood baskets” in the fall of 2024.
-It aims to express, through architecture, the diversity of approaches to forestry, fabrication, and construction in the USA.
+One Piece at a Time – A Co-Creational Speculation on Mass Timber in North America (OPAT) is an architectural assemblage of mass timber components sourced from universities and fabricators across North America.
+It is a co-creational installation that brings together diverse approaches to mass timber, inviting multiple participants into a discourse on how we build with wood.
+It aims to express, through architecture, the diversity of approaches to forestry, mass timber, and construction in the USA.